carlosp420/nymphalidae_diversification/MS.md

 are exclusively Neotropical and most species feed on Solanaceae hostplants during larval stage [supp. mat.
 04; @willmott2006].
+Optimizations of the evolution of hostplant use on phylogenies evidence a probable shift from Apocynaceae to Solanaceae in the ancestor of the tribe [@brower2006; @willmott2006].
+@fordyce2010
-Optimizations of the evolution of hostplant use on phylogenies evidence a probable shift from Apocynaceae to Solanaceae [@brower2006; @willmott2006]. @fordyce2010 found that the Gamma statistics, a LTT plot of an Ithomiini phylogeny and the fit of the density-dependent model of diversification are consistent with a burst of diversification in Ithomiini following the shift from Apocynaeae to Solanaceae.
+found that the Gamma statistics, a LTT plot of an Ithomiini phylogeny and the fit of the density-dependent model of diversification are consistent with a burst of diversification in Ithomiini following the shift from Apocynaceae to Solanaceae.

-In this study, we investigated whether the strong signal for an increase in diversification rate for Ithomiini (found by MEDUSA) can be explained due to the use of Solanaceae plants as hosts during larval stage.
-For this, we used a Bayesian approach [BiSSE; @fitzjohn2009] to test whether the trait “feeding on Solanaceae” had any effect on the diversification of the group.
+We investigated whether the strong signal for an increase in diversification rate for Ithomiini (found by MEDUSA) can be explained due to the use of Solanaceae plants as hosts during larval stage.
+For this, we used a Bayesian approach [BiSSE; @fitzjohn2009] to test whether the trait "feeding on Solanaceae" had any effect on the diversification of the group.

-Our BiSSE analysis, extended to take into account missing taxa, shows a significantly higher net diversification rate for Ithomiini taxa, which can be attributed to the trait “feeding on Solanaceae hostplants” (Figure 5).
+Our BiSSE analysis, extended to take into account missing taxa, shows a significantly higher net diversification rate for Ithomiini taxa, which can be attributed to the trait "feeding on Solanaceae hostplants" (Figure 7).
 This is in agreement with the findings of @fordyce2010 using other statistical methods.
-Due to the fact that Ithomiini are virtually the only nymphalids using Solanaceae as hostplants (except for *Hypanartia*, *Vanessa* and *Acraea*; supp. mat.04), it is possible that the trait responsible for a higher diversification of Ithomiini might not be the hostplant character.
+Due to the fact that Ithomiini are virtually the only nymphalids using Solanaceae as hostplants, it is possible that the trait responsible for a higher diversification of Ithomiini might not be the hostplant character.
 As noted by @maddison2007, the responsible trait might be a codistributed character such as a trait related to the ability to digest secondary metabolites.

-Solanaceae plants contain chemical compounds and it has been suggested that the high diversity of Ithomiini is consistent with the “escape-and-radiate scenario” due to a shift onto Solanaceae [@fordyce2010] and radiation scenarios among chemically different lineages of Solanaceae plants [@brown1987; @willmott2006].
+Solanaceae plants contain chemical compounds and it has been suggested that the high diversity of Ithomiini is consistent with the "escape-and-radiate scenario" due to a shift onto Solanaceae [@fordyce2010] and radiation scenarios among chemically different lineages of Solanaceae plants [@brown1987; @willmott2006].
 According to this theory, the shift from Apocynaceae to Solanaceae allowed Ithomiini to invade newly available resources due to a possible key innovation that allowed them cope with secondary metabolites of the new hosts.
 Additional studies are needed to identify the actual enzymes that Ithomiini species might be using for detoxification of ingested food.
 A detoxification mechanism has been found in Pieridae larvae feeding on Brassicales hosts [@wheat2007].

+However the diversification shift inferred by MEDUSA ocurred after the probable shift from Apocynaceae to Solanaceae, as the Solanaceae feeders in the subtribes Melinaeina and Mechanitina are not included in the diversification shift (shift number 6 in see Figure 2).
+This apparent clonficting results from MEDUSA and BiSSE can be due to the low richness of the subtribes Melinaeina and Mechanitina compared to the other subtribes included in the shift (52 versus 272 species).
+It appears that MEDUSA is more conservative and is not including Melinaeina and Mechanitina in the shift due to low species numbers.

-The diffuse cospeciation hypothesis predicts almost identical ages of insects and their hostplants, while the “resource abundance-dependent diversity” and the “escape-and-radiate” hypotheses state that insects diversify after their hostplants [@ehrlich1964; @janz2011; @nyman2012]. @wheat2007 found strong evidence for a model of speciation congruent with Ehrlich and Raven’s hypothesis in Pieridae butterflies due to, in addition to the identification of a key innovation, a burst of diversification in glucosinolate-feeding taxa shortly afterwards (with a lag of ~10 MY).
+The diffuse cospeciation hypothesis predicts almost identical ages of insects and their hostplants, while the "resource abundance-dependent diversity" and the "escape-and-radiate" hypotheses state that insects diversify after their hostplants [@ehrlich1964; @janz2011; @nyman2012]. @wheat2007 found strong evidence for a model of speciation congruent with Ehrlich and Raven's hypothesis in Pieridae butterflies due to, in addition to the identification of a key innovation, a burst of diversification in glucosinolate-feeding taxa shortly afterwards (with a lag of ~10 MY).
 According to a recent dated phylogeny of the